DimThom/jax-starter/README.md

 ## License

-This application is distributed under the MIT License.
-Please refer to the [LICENSE](LICENSE) for more information.
+This application is distributed under the MIT License provided by GitHub.

 ## Contact